Brrake/NodeMailerBrk/README.md

 Before starting the server, you need to configure the environment variables for your email server.
 Below is a list of all the required environment variables and their respective descriptions.

-> Note : To make dotenv work properly you have to create a new file `.env` into the root folder of the project and fill it with your server informations.
-You can find an example of a .env file into the root folder of the project called `.env.example`

 | Property          | Type      | Default                         | Description                                                         | Required |
 |-------------------|-----------|---------------------------------|---------------------------------------------------------------------|----------|
 | `APP_NAME`        | `string`  | `NodeMailerBRK`                 | Application name (used in emails and logging)                       | true     |